GuttiMallikarjuna/Email-Verification/README.md

-# Email-Verification
+# Email-Verification,
-you need to add .env file with your credentials frontend to run using live server
+you need to add .env file with your credentials. frontend to run using live server.
 Backend to run using
 node index.js